trychlos/pwix-accounts-hub/README.md

 Mutualizing most of the needed tools and configurations requires so that each of these accounts entities may be configured, and managed separately.
 This is the goal of this package.

+## Account management

+Meteor proposes a default standard 'users' accounts collection, and provides packages to manage it, and notably `accounts-base` and `accounts-password`.
+These package manage the accounts collection in such a way that there can be only **one** accounts collection in a Meteor system.

+This is not very troublesome as long as we look at the user interface, or the collection schema, as they are easily overridable.

+But we enter in trouble as soon as we want take advantage of password reset, account enrollment or email verification workflows.
+These are so tied to the collection itself that it is not possible to configure them to use, for example, different templates or different callbacks.

 ## Installation

 This Meteor package is installable with the usual command: